Perspective | Ron Rivera’s Washington blueprint needs a bolder vision than Carolina 2.0

 The autopsy of this letdown shouldn’t be limited to the need for a quarterback, blanket defensive regression, a young team’s immaturity and health misfortune.
 More than anything, this season crumbled because Washington failed in the draft and free agency last year.
 First-round pick Jamin Davis struggled mightily, and linebackers taken in the top 20 shouldn’t be slow-developing talents.
 Second-round tackle Sam Cosmi and fourth-round tight end John Bates were the two draft picks who showed the most promise, but Cosmi missed half the season because of injuries.

 The 2021 free agent class was a bigger disaster.
 Cornerback William Jackson III started slowly and improved, but he has not had the impact the team hoped for, and what’s worse, Washington defensive coordinator Jack Del Rio didn’t play to his strengths consistently.
 Bothered by a bad groin injury, wide receiver Curtis Samuel was able to participate in just five games.
-Ryan Fitzpatrick, brought in to be the team’s stopgap starting QB, injured his hip in Week 1 and couldn’t play the rest of the season.
+Ryan Fitzpatrick, brought in to be the team’s stopgap starting quarterback, injured his hip in Week 1 and couldn’t play the rest of the season.

 It would be understandable if Rivera and the organization brushed off all the injuries as bad luck and chose not to overreact to the challenges of developing rookies and integrating free agents during awkward pandemic times.
 But it would be foolish, especially going into Year 3, if they didn’t make adjustments.
 It has almost been a year since the team added Martin Mayhew as the general manager and Marty Hurney as an executive vice president to assist with Rivera’s vision for the team.
 And now it’s on the trio to lead a football operations staff that needs to have a transformative offseason.

 Like most everyone, Rivera has hired coaches and executives who provide him with the kind of comfort, familiarity and chemistry that he prefers.
 There are a lot of longtime friends, co-workers and even family members.
 It’s no different than what any veteran coach, given the keys to an organization, would do.
-But to have sustained success and transcend Daniel Snyder’s lousy ownership track record, Rivera needs to make sure he has people to vibe with and challenge him.
+But to have sustained success and transcend Daniel Snyder’s lousy ownership track record, Rivera needs to make sure he has people to jibe with and challenge him.
 He needs to balance the tried and true with innovation.
 He needs to have the right feel for when to take chances.
 And here’s the most difficult part: Although he should be proud of many of the things he accomplished with the Panthers, he needs to abandon the idea of building Carolina 2.0.

 Every so often, Rivera floats into the past and starts romanticizing about his time in Charlotte.
 He will compare a current player to one of his old Carolina standouts.
 He will admire the Buffalo Bills, who are led by several Carolina disciples.
 He will try to use the Panthers to validate his current rebuilding effort.